santinogenta27/DocChatEnterprise/README.md

 An AI customer support assistant embedded into any website to answer customer questions using the company’s own documentation.
 Built for security, scalability, and enterprise-grade performance, DocChat Enterprise helps organizations unlock the full value of their private knowledge and data while keeping sensitive information secure.

-**Alien Mode** is the primary functional workflow currently available.
-It demonstrates the core capabilities of the platform, including document upload, knowledge extraction, conversational AI, and an embeddable widget.

-Other modules represent experimental AI workflows and enterprise prototypes under active development.

 ## Key Features